oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/use-delta-sharing/use-delta-sharing.md

 In this lab, you will:

-* Access the Delta Sharing Public Examples on GitHub
+* Access the Delta Sharing public examples on GitHub
 * Navigate to the SQL Worksheet
-* Create a Database Credential and List the Available Schemas and Tables in the Delta Share
+* Create a database credential and list the available schemas and tables in the Delta Share
-* Create a Parquet External Table Based on a Table in the Delta Share and query the table
+* Create a Parquet external table based on a table in the Delta Share and query the table

 ### Prerequisites

-This lab requires the completion of the following labs/tasks from the **Contents** menu on the left:

-* **Lab 1**: Set up the Workshop Environment > **Task 3**: Create an Autonomous Data Warehouse Instance.
+This lab requires the completion of **Lab 1**: Set up the Workshop Environment > **Task 3**: Create an Autonomous Data Warehouse Instance from the **Contents** menu on the left.

 ## Task 1: Access the Delta Sharing Public Examples on GitHub